spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/05-versioning-app-profile.md

 * Give the version number per the semantic format described above.

-* Click **Confirm** to the wizard.
-The UI will give a versioning successful message.
+* Click on **Confirm** to complete the wizard.
+The UI will return a versioning successful message.

 * The App Profile list will display the new version of the App Profile.
 The users can select the app profile by selecting the name and version number for deployments.